phalix/kuai/README.md

 Everything is supported by easy to use user interfaces.

 ## Setup
 You need to have a MongoDB running.
-Configure your project first under setting.

 install java
 install python and pip == 3.8.6
 pip install -r  requirements.txt
 python manage.py makemigrations
 python manage.py migrate

+After creating a project configure it first, under settings.

 ## Run application
 python manage.py runserver